-A car manufacturer does not produce car as a whole car.
-Each component of car is manufactured separately, like seats, steering, mirror, break, cable, engine, car frame, wheels etc.
+A car manufacturer does not produce the car as a whole car.
+Each component of the car is manufactured separately, like seats, steering, mirror, break, cable, engine, car frame, wheels etc.

 After manufacturing each item, it is tested independently whether it is working the way it is supposed to work and that is called Unit testing.

-Once all the parts are assembled and car is ready, it is not ready actually.
+Once all the parts are assembled and the car is ready, it is not ready actually.

 The whole car needs to be checked for different aspects as per the requirements defined like if car can be driven smoothly, breaks, gears and other functionality working properly, car does not show any sign of tiredness after being driven for 2500 miles continuously, color of car is generally accepted and liked, car can be driven on any kind of roads like smooth and rough, sloppy and straight etc and this whole effort of testing is called System testing and it has nothing to do with integration testing.

-The example worked the way it was expected and client was convinced about efforts required for ST (system testing).
+The example worked the way it was expected and the client was convinced about efforts required for system test.

-I narrated the example here to encourage importance of ST.
+I narrated the example here to encourage the importance of this testing.

 It is performed when integration testing is completed.

 It is mainly a black box type testing.
-This testing evaluates working of system from user point of view, with the help of specification document.
-It does not require any internal knowledge of system like design or structure of code.
+This testing evaluates working of the system from a user point of view, with the help of specification document.
+It does not require any internal knowledge of system like design or structure of the code.

 It contains functional and non-functional areas of application/product.